ENHANCE-PET/MOOSE/README.md

 **🤔 Legends for the generated nifti labels**

-The labels to region correspondence can be found [here](https://github.com/QIMP-Team/MOOSE/blob/main/labels-to-regions.md)!
+The label to region correspondence can be found [here](https://github.com/QIMP-Team/MOOSE/blob/main/labels-to-regions.md)!

 [1] Unified labels:
 - `MOOSE-Non-cerebral-tissues-CT-SUB0XX-XXXX.nii.gz:` Multilabel non-cerebral CT segmentations from the subject's CT.